kevin-chalmers/set08103/lectures/lecture16/README.md

 - Everybody is responsible for the delivery process.
 - Continuous improvement.

-### Problems Overcome via Continuous Delivery and Deployment
+### Problems Overcome via Continuous Delivery

 CD also addresses a number of problems seen in modern software engineering:

 - **Deploying software manually**: deployments will tend towards automation over time, with humans only selecting the version and pressing *deploy*.
-- **Deploying to a production-like environment only on deployment**: testing, deployment, and release is integrated into normal development.
+- **Running to a production-like environment only on deployment**: testing, deployment, and release is integrated into normal development.
 - **Manual configuration management of production environments**: configuration is stored in version control and used in the automated processes.

 ## Implementing Continuous Delivery